RichardFreedman/Encoding_Music/01_Tutorials/17_Retrieval_Augmented_Generation.md

   os.environ["OPENAI_API_KEY"] = getpass.getpass("Enter API key for OpenAI: ")
 ```

-It is also important to set up a persistent directory for Chroma to store your vector database locally.
+It's important to set up a persistent directory for Chroma to store your vector database locally.
 This ensures that you don't have to make a new one each time you restart the kernel - rather, you can restore it from the directory.

 In this step, you'll choose your chat model and embedding model too.
 Start small.
-For embeddings, if you switch to large, you'll have to redo your whole database - you can't mix and match embedding models.
+For embeddings, if you switch to a larger model, you'll have to redo your whole database - you can't mix and match embedding models.
 Your chat model, however, if an easy switch if you need more performance.

 Here's my full setup code for this example: